oasis-open/odata-rapid/docs/rsdl/rapid-rsdl-capabilities.md

 States that the path `GET /competitors` is supported.

-Similarly, a collection-valued reference property can be annotated with the same capability:
+Similarly, a collection-valued navigation property can be annotated with the same capability:

 ```rsdl
 service {